zoopyserg/automatic-rails-setup/README.md

 dbr
 ````
 Launches Bundle Install, (re)creates the database (drop/create/migrate/test:prepare/seed etc.) and runs `rspec .`.

-Yes, it recreates the database, and migrates again.
+Yes, it recreates the database and migrates again.

-Gone are the days when a project with a 3-year-old commit history stops working because the old migrations broke and noone has time to fix them.
+Gone are the days when a project with a 3-year-old commit history stops working because the old migrations broke and no one has time to fix them.

 Run tests even faster:
 ````